bwmabe/acerC720-script/README.md

 		* I don't think I'll ever get these to be automatically configured.

-Everything in here, besides 'c720-opensuse.sh' (which probably needs re-named) was **NOT** written by me.
+Everything in here, besides 'c720-linux.sh' was **NOT** written by me.
 I took them from here, https://forums.opensuse.org/showthread.php/503763-Install-OpenSUSE-13-2-on-a-Acer-chromebook-c720

 ## Test Info